Francis1408/AEDSI/Crypto/README.md

-This program receives any codified string in a file and decode.
+This program receives any codified string in a file and decode it.
 The message must be codified into Ceasar's cypher, which contains the following cypher alphabet:

 ```
 Normal:  ABCDEFGHIJKLMNOPQRSTUVWXYZ